manalijadhav97/salesforce-interview-prep-1/05 Apex.md

    - What's the maximum batch size that you can set?
       (2000 in Database.executeBatch() method.
 If set to more than 2000, the batch size becomes 200 by default.)
    - What are the governor limits for a batch apex?
+   - How to use AggregateResult in batch?
+   - When to use Interable interface in batch apex?

 1. Future Apex